thanhcong0111/thanhcong0111/README.md

 <img align="right" width="64" src="https://github.com/user-attachments/assets/5316ec99-b795-450d-a84e-d27423616e05" />
 <h2 align="center">WELCOME TO MY CHANNEL 👋</h2>

-Hi, my name is Vu Thanh Cong, you can also call me Ian.
+Hi, my name is Vu Thanh Cong, you can also call me Eddy.
 Being willing to work and study is my life's mission.
 As a [VNUHCM - University of Science](https://en.hcmus.edu.vn/) student, I believe it's not only a strong motivation but also a series of challenging obstacles that constantly push me to develop both soft and technical skills.

 My background is in computer science , especially in information security.
 Therefore, I believe that the combination of security and developer is really essential in nowadays.